ArfaKhalid/Data_Query_In_PostGIS-spatial-analysis-/README.md

 ## Usage

 1. **Geography Basic:**
-   - Review the `geographybasic` file to understand fundamental geospatial concepts.
+   - The `geographybasic` file is to understand fundamental geospatial concepts.

 2. **Installation of PostGIS:**
-   - Follow the instructions in the `installation_of_postgis` file to set up PostGIS in your PostgreSQL database.
+   - The instructions in the `installation_of_postgis` file is used to set up PostGIS in your PostgreSQL database.

 3. **Loading of SQL Data:**
-   - Consult `loading_of_sql_data` for loading SQL data into your PostGIS-enabled database.
+   - Used `loading_of_sql_data` for loading SQL data into your PostGIS-enabled database.

 4. **Importing File Using shp2pgsql:**
    - Import shapefiles into your database using the `shp2pgsql` tool with the help of the `importing_file_using_shp2pgsql` file.